LinguistDeveloper/clarive/docs/es/Reglas/Paleta/Dashlets/topic_burndown.markdown

 <br />
 ### Seleccionar tópicos en categorías
-* Selecciona la categoria o categorias a mostrar en la animación
+* Selecciona la categoría o categorías a mostrar en la animación.